diegonti/VASP-MXenes/README.md

 # VASP - MXenes scripts
 Python scripts used for my chemistry final degree thesis [_Bandgap Engineering on MXene Compounds by Structure, Composition, and Surface Termination_](http://hdl.handle.net/2445/189371) and subsequent masters degree work.
 Created to ease and automate the project for making it more efficient.
 The following are a group of scripts that allow to work with the VASP program in a more batched way, generating, sending calculations and analyzing, not just one by one (boring) but in high amounts of cases at the same time.
-As a lazy guy myself, it's better if a program can do it for you...
+As a lazy guy myself, I always say that it's better if a program can do it for you...

 The scripts are divided into 3 parts: